Yang-Laboratory/losc/docs_source/sphinx/installation.rst

     - `Python interpreter (3.7) <https://www.python.org/>`_
     - `Numpy <http://www.numpy.org/>`_
-    - `The psi4 package <https://psicode.org/>`_ for using ``psi4_losc`` module.
+    - `The psi4 package <https://psicode.org/>`_ for using the
+      ``psi4_losc`` module.

 - There is no need to build the documentation by yourself.
-However, if you insist to do so, following dependencies and tools are necessary:
+You can find the `online documentation <https://miocbb.github.io/losc>`_.
+However, if you insist to generate the documentation that is corresponding to your local version of the source code, you need the following dependencies and tools:

     - `sphinx <https://www.sphinx-doc.org/en/master/#>`_: python documentation
       generator.